fcdoc/doc/en/flashduty/mixin/alert_integration/zabbix.md

 Log in to the Zabbix console, select `Monitoring > Problems` to view the latest alert list.

-1. Click Actions and you can see the message notification results in the pop-up window
+1. Click Actions, and you can see the message notification results in the pop-up window
 2. Find the corresponding Flashduty log.
-If the Status is `Sent`, the notification was successful.
-Otherwise, follow the prompts to investigate the cause
+If the Status is `Sent`, it means the notification was successful.
+Otherwise, troubleshoot the issue based on the prompts

 <img alt="drawing" width="600" src="https://fcdoc.github.io/img/zh/flashduty/mixin/alert_integration/zabbix/5.avif" />